AntonBangoura/Auditing_small_bunesses_in_Lyon/Readme.md

 ## My simplified directive is divided into several phases:

 #### 1 - Identify assets: establish a list of all assets, including hardware (e.g., computers, routers, point-of-sale systems), software (e.g., operating systems, applications), and data (e.g., customer information, financial records).
+I propose a graph of the architecture done with GNS3.

 #### 2 - Assess vulnerabilities: look for weaknesses in the system that could be exploited by cyber attackers.
 This may include outdated software, weak passwords, and unpatched vulnerabilities.
 In conjunction with a network audit, with particular attention to the wifi offered.